HyndaviBandla/Sentiment-Analysis_Bert/README.md

-Exercise: Things you can try out to fine-tune BERT
+ Things you can try out to fine-tune BERT

 In this module, we fine-tuned a pre-trained BERT model with a twitter dataset.
 Now here are a few things that you can try to further improve the model's performance: